-Advanced surgical approaches may benefit elderly patients with colorectal, bladder cancersOctober 3rd, 2012 in Cancer /
+Advanced surgical approaches may benefit elderly patients with colorectal, bladder cancersOctober 3, 2012 in Medicine & Health / Cancer

 Advanced surgical techniques such as robotic-assisted operations and minimally invasive surgical procedures may extend survival and improve recovery in octogenarians with bladder and colorectal cancers when compared with patients who undergo conventional open operations according to two new studies presented at the 2012 Annual Clinical Congress of the American College of Surgeons.